Maumagnaguagno/HyperTensioN/README.md

 In order to copy the behavior we cannot simply copy the positive preconditions in the negative set and vice-versa.
 Sometimes only one predicate in the set is false, if we copied in the other set for the other methods it would never work.
 It is possible to declare the methods in the same Ruby method (losing label definition), but kills the simplicity we are trying to achieve.
-We also do not support [JSHOP] axioms and external calls, yet.
+We also do not support [JSHOP] axioms and external calls, but you can use [HyperTensioN U](../../../HyperTensioN_U) for greater JSHOP support with a simpler Hype.

 You can always not believe the **Hype** and convert descriptions manually, following a style that achieves a better or faster solution with the indentation that makes you happy.
 You could add counters in the methods and return after generate unified one or more times a specific value.